 An army’s organization may be different in some games.
 An army may, for instance, be a single corps where the army commander has division commanders subordinate to him and no corps commanders.
-The command structure of the armies in that battle will be explained in the specific rules for that battle or scenario.

 - Commanders from the division up have a Command Value (CV) printed on their counter.
 This value may be used to give a DRM in combat, assist in reorganizing disorganized units, and to determine if the commander may place his subordinates in command.
 No commander may place his subordinates in command unless he is himself in command.

 - Command determination begins with the Army Commander.
-Unless noted otherwise in the scenario’s rules; he may issue commands if a die-roll is equal to or less than his CV.
-An army commander has a command range of 8 hexes (not movement points) and if he passes his Command Roll, he may place any subordinate commander within that range in command.
+Unless noted otherwise in the scenario’s rules, he may issue commands if a die roll is equal to or less than his CV.
+An army commander has a command range of 8 hexes (not movement points), and if he passes his Command Roll, he may place any subordinate commander within that range in command.
 If he fails his CV roll, all subordinate commanders may only be in command on their own initiative.

 - Corps commanders (3-stars) within the command range of their army commander must roll their CV or less to be in command and may subtract one from that die roll.
 This represents, basically, whether they accept their orders and do what they’re told, or not.